pingcap/tidb-operator/docs/design-proposals/2020-09-27-tidb-monitor-refactor.md

 ### Non-Goals
 ## Proposal
 - Tidbmonitor monitors multiple clusters across multiple namespaces in non-TLS environments.
-    - Support `ClusterScoped` field in spec,it will use clusterRole and clusterRoleBinding to scrape cluster metrics data.
+    - Support the `ClusterScoped` field in spec, it will use clusterRole and clusterRoleBinding to scrape cluster metrics data.
 - Support generating the Grafana dashboard of multiple clusters.
-    - Repaint the multi-clusters dashboard,users can select the dashboard of the specified cluster.
+    - Repaint the multi-clusters dashboard, users can select the dashboard of a specific cluster.
 - Smooth upgrade from deployment to StatefulSet.
-    - If user create a new cluster,use statefulset deploy directly.If user upgrade operator with existing cluster exist,we need to delete deployment firstly,then change pv binding to new statefulset pvc and deploying new statefulset.
+    - If the user creates a new cluster, use StatefulSet to deploy directly.
+If the user upgrades operator with the existing cluster, we need to delete deployment firstly, then change PV binding to new StatefulSet PVC and deploy new StatefulSet.
 - Support Thanos spec and optimize Thanos example.
-    - Support thanos definition contain `version` and `baseImage` field.
+    - Support Thanos's definition containing `version` and `baseImage` field in the TidbMonitor CR.
 - Optimize TiDB service, more friendly support with Prometheus operator `ServiceMonitor`.
-    - Optimizing tidb services to help `ServiceMonitor` create.
+    - Optimize TiDB services to help create `ServiceMonitor`.
 - Refactor for PD dashboard address writing.
-    - The PD Dashboard monitor address is currently TidbCluster controller updated, it should be updated by tidbmonitor controller.
+    - The PD Dashboard monitor address is currently updated by the TidbCluster controller, it should be updated by the TidbMonitor controller.
 And PD dashboard doesn't support multiple clusters.
 - Fix the combination of Kubernetes monitoring and TiDB cluster monitoring.
     - https://github.com/pingcap/tidb-operator/issues/3099
 - Add more external fields for `kubectl get tm` command.